-Explanatory Notes The UCI General Catalogue contains general administrative and academic information, as well as specific descriptions of schools and departments and the courses offered in each.
+The UCI General Catalogue contains general administrative and academic information, as well as specific descriptions of schools and departments and the courses they offer.
 Because the Catalogue must be prepared well in advance of the year it covers, changes in some programs inevitably will occur.
-Courses as described in the Catalogue are subject to change without notice, and some listed courses are not offered each year.
-The quarterly "Schedule of Classes," a publication available from the Registrar's Office shortly before enrollment begins each quarter, provides information on classes to be offered, instructors, enrollment restrictions (for example, major only), class hours, and room assignments.
+Courses described in the Catalogue are subject to change without notice, and some listed courses are not offered each year.
+The quarterly Schedule of Classes, a publication available from the Registrar's Office shortly before enrollment begins each quarter, provides information on classes to be offered, instructors, enrollment restrictions (for example, major only), class hours, and room assignments.
 In addition, students should consult the appropriate academic unit for current information.
 Admission to UCI does not guarantee admission to any particular course.
 Course Listings: Undergraduate courses are classified as "lower division" and "upper division."
 "Lower division" refers to courses numbered 1-99; "upper division" refers to courses numbered 100-199.
 Courses numbered 200 and above are graduate courses.
 "Lower division" usually refers to freshman-sophomore courses, "upper division" to junior-senior courses.
 However, junior and senior students may take lower-division courses, and freshmen and sophomores may normally take upper-division courses when upper-division standing is not a prerequisite.
 Prerequisites for courses should be noted carefully; a course has no prerequisites unless indicated.
 Courses with sequential designations (for example, 1A-B-C) normally indicate three-quarter courses beginning in the fall quarter; except as noted, each course in a sequence is prerequisite to the one following.
 Sometimes two-quarter sequences (for example, 4A-B) are offered.
 Usually a student may receive credit for completion of the first one-third, two-thirds, or one-half of a sequence.
 The letter L following a course number usually designates a laboratory course.
 The "(4)" or "(4-4-4)" designation following the course title indicates the unit credits toward the 180 quarter units needed to graduate.
 Each "4" represents four quarter units.
+The letters F, W, or S after the course number and title indicate the quarter(s) in which the course will be offered: fall, winter, or spring.
+The word Summer appears if the course is offered in Summer Session, 1979.
+The designation (4) F, W, S indicates a single course offered each quarter which can be taken only once for credit; a (4-4-4) F, W, S designation indicates that credit may be earned in each quarter.
+While efforts have been made to provide information on when a course is offered, such information is not always available in time for inclusion in the Catalogue.
+General Information